Numbers 22:2-25:9

 “This is the speech [prophecy] of Bil‘am, son of B’or; the speech of the man whose eyes have been opened; the speech of him who hears God’s words; who knows what ‘Elyon knows, who sees what Shaddai sees, who has fallen, yet has open eyes: “I see him, but not now; I behold him, but not soon — a star will step forth from Ya’akov, a scepter will arise from Isra’el, to crush the corners of Mo’av and destroy all descendants of Shet.
 His enemies will be his possessions — Edom and Se‘ir, possessions.
 Isra’el will do valiantly, From Ya‘akov will come someone who will rule, and he will destroy what is left of the city” (Numbers 24:15-19).

-Balaam is given a vision of the coming Messiah, the redeemer who is the star from Jacob and the scepter from Isra’el.
+With his ‘third eye’ opened Balaam receives the spiritual vision of a coming Messiah, the redeemer who is the ‘star’ from Jacob and the ‘scepter’ from Isra’el.
 The Hebrew word for ‘star’ is kochab and refers to Abraham’s descendants being as numerous as the stars.
 The ‘scepter’ refers to the Tribe of Judah from which King Messiah will come.
-According to the Mishnah, there are two redeemers mentioned in this passage: King David who Balaam sees, but not now, who will save Isra’el from her enemies, and King Messiah who Balaam beholds, but not soon, who will save Isra’el at the end of time.
+According to the Mishnah on this parashah, there are two redeemers mentioned in this passage: King David who Balaam “sees, but not now,” who will save Isra’el from her enemies, and King Messiah who Balaam “beholds, but not soon,” who will save Isra’el at the end of time.

-The ‘angel of Adonai’ is the same ‘angel of Adonai’ that wrestled with Jacob before his name was changed to Isra’el.
-The ‘angel of Adonai’ says Baalam was “rushing to oppose me” (Numbers 22:32).
-Balaam was not rushing to oppose an angel, a messenger of Elohim.
-In the prophecy, Balaam says, “I behold him” (Numbers 24:17).
-In Hebrew, the word is chazah and means ‘perceive with the eyes.’
-Baalam perceived with his eyes, Yeshua, the Commander of Adonai’s armies blocking his path and holding the sword of His word.
+The “angel of Adonai” is the same “angel of Adonai” who wrestled Jacob before changing his name to Isra’el.
+The “angel of Adonai” says Balaam was “rushing to oppose me; however, Balaam was not rushing to oppose a messenger of Elohim (Numbers 22:32).
+When Balaam says, “I behold him,” the Hebrew word for ‘behold’ is chazah and means ‘perceive with the eyes.’
+Balaam literally perceived with his eyes a prophetic vision of Yeshua, the Commander of Adonai’s armies blocking his path and holding the flashing sword of His word (Numbers 24:17).

-Amalek will eventually be destroyed and Canaan will be wasted and taken captive to Assyria near the Tigris River.
-Even Assyria and Eber will be destroyed.
-Moab will be destroyed by King David (2 Samuel 8:2).
+The Amalekites will eventually be destroyed and Canaan will be taken captive to Assyria near the Tigris River.
+Assyria and Eber and everything beyond the Euphrates River will also be destroyed.
+Historically, Moab will be destroyed by King David (2 Samuel 8:2).

-When Balaam was done prophesying, he went home; Balak also went his own way.
+When Balaam finished prophesying, he went home; Balak went his own way.
+However, the spiritual attacks against Isra’el have not ended.

 The Plague of Abominations